Absolute Strangers

 and campaigns of letter-writing in support of the broadcast from Planned Parenthood, the National Council of Jewish Women, and other groups.

-The real-life husband, Martin Klein, appeared in a cameo.
+The real-life Klein appeared in a cameo.
 Henry Winkler played Martin Klein, with his wife Nancy played by Jennifer Hetrick.
 Others in the cast included Karl Malden as Nancy Klein's father, Patty Duke as the appeals court judge (personally opposed to abortion) in the pivotal court case, and Richard Kiley as a doctor who favors abortion in such cases.

 The film's director, Gilbert Cates, was nominated for a Primetime Emmy.